An Affordable Interactive Workshop That Equips Your Academic Middle Managers to Lead with Confidence, Purpose, and Resilience

 80% of administrative decisions on a campus are made by Department Chairs (Gonaim, 2016)

-click hyperlinks above to see original sources
+click hyperlinks to see original sources

 Only 1/3 of Department Chairs receive formal leadership training (Floyd 2016)